pnnl/GenrAItOR/paper/paper.md

 # Methods

 Obtaining a domain-specific LLM is typically achieved through fine-tuning (FT) or retrieval-augmented generation (RAG).
-However, both approaches are limited:

-- FT restricted to information within training data but requires no context
-- RAG may retrieve irrelevant contextual documents, but is more generally applicable given its access to context documents
+However, both approaches have limitations.
+FT is restricted to information within the training data but does not require context <!--- Add citation--->.
+RAG, on the other hand, may retrieve irrelevant contextual documents, but is more generally applicable given its access to context documents <!--- Add citation--->.

-The RAFT approach is a combination of FT and RAG such that models can better retrieve relevant documents for queries by virtue of finetuning.
+The RAFT approach is a combination of FT and RAG such that models can better retrieve relevant documents for queries by virtue of finetuning <!--- Add citation--->.

-An overview of our development of a RAFT model is provided by Figure 1, and more detailed steps are provided below:
+An overview of our development of a RAFT model is provided by Figure 1, and more detailed steps are:

-1. PubMed and UniProt data were scraped using their publicly available APIs.
+1. PubMed and UniProt data were harvested using their publicly available APIs.

 2. These data were provided to GPT-4o with instructions to generate question-answer pairs to use as synthetic data.